-This is a preview of the complete workflow.
+Here is a preview of the complete workflow.
 Octoparse allows you to interact with the webpage and extract desired information via point-and-clicks.
-The workflow is visualized, and you can edit upon through drag-and-drop.
+The workflow is visualized and you can edit it through drag-and-drop.

 After you finish setting up the crawler, click the “start extraction” button.
 Octoparse will work on its magic and get the data for you.
 The best part is that the extracted data is structured.
 It means you just save yourself tons of time from cleaning the data as you would before knowing Octoparse.